soupi/learn-haskell-blog-generator/src/06-errors_and_files/04-implementation.md

-`getDirFilesAndContent` is responsible for providing the relevant files for processing -- both the ones we need to convert to markup (and their textual content) and other files we might want to copy as-is (such as images and style-sheets).
+`getDirFilesAndContent` is responsible for providing the relevant files for processing -- both the ones we need to convert to markup (and their textual content) and other files we might want to copy as-is (such as images and style-sheets):

 ```hs
 -- | Returns the directory content